magnate3/raspberry-pi-os-qemu/docs/lesson06/rpi-os.md

 This macro accepts the following arguments.

-* `tbl` - a pointer to a memory region were new table has to be allocated.
+* `tbl` - a pointer to a memory region where new table has to be allocated.
 * `virt` - virtual address that we are currently mapping.
 * `shift` - shift that we need to apply to the virtual address in order to extract current table index.
 (39 in case of PGD and 30 in case of PUD)
 * `tmp1`, `tmp2` - temporary registers.